Should high-speed rail come to Palo Alto, it will not sit atop a massive Berlin Wall, as some rail opponents have feared.

-Furthermore, it asserted the costs for building the system are consistent with prior estimates, including those found in the 2009 Business Plan, which was released in December.
+Furthermore, it asserts the costs for building the system are consistent with prior estimates, including those found in the 2009 Business Plan, which was released in December.

-The agency removed high berms from consideration altogether from Redwood City to San Jose, although shorter berms may be used to connect aerial and underground or at-grade portions.
+The agency removed high berms from consideration altogether from Redwood City to San Jose, though shorter berms may be used to connect aerial and underground or at-grade portions.

-The report confirmed that tunneling — a method advocated by Palo Alto officials as early as 2008 — has been added "for further evaluation."
+The report confirmed that tunneling -- an expensive method advocated by Palo Alto officials as early as 2008 -- has been added "for further evaluation."

 Using underground tunnels is only one of six options the Authority is studying.
 The other five include berms; aerial viaducts, which are concrete structures supported by columns, usually 10 feet or taller; at-grade tracks that run at or near ground level; open trenches, which are below-ground-level troughs; and covered trenches/tunnels, which are partly covered troughs that allow ground-level roads or buildings to exist above the rail line.

-In Palo Alto, all options other than the berm remain.
+In Palo Alto, all options other than the berm remain for most of the segment.
 But the detailed analysis showed that the rail line could affect city life in various ways.

-For example, building either an aerial viaduct or an open trench crossing the Menlo Park and Palo Alto border would adversely affect San Francisquito Creek (thus both options are no longer considered for that stretch).
+For example, building either an aerial viaduct or an open trench crossing the Menlo Park and Palo Alto border would adversely affect San Francisquito Creek and the city's namesake, El Palo Alto.
+(Both options are no longer being considered for that stretch.)

 Building an aerial viaduct between Embarcadero Road and Churchill Avenue would result in the loss of two traffic lanes on Alma Street.
 At the same time, traffic at Churchill could improve, since cars would no longer have to wait at the railroad tracks, the analysis states.